 \section{Conclusion}

-In this paper, we proposed a novel denoising model called DenoisedLP for predicting missing links with DTI and DDI relations on biomedical KGs.
-To mitigate the negative influence of noise in the KG, we proposed a structural reliability learning module to denoise unreliable links.
-Additionally, we adopted expert knowledge to blur the noisy relations and preserve the semantics.
-Moreover, we modeled the learned reliable and smoothed semantic subgraphs by MI maximization to emphasize the informative interactions for the downstream tasks.
-Our experiments on four datasets for DTI and DDI link predictions demonstrate that DenoisedLP significantly outperforms several existing state-of-the-art methods.
+In this paper, we proposed a biomedical knowledge-enhanced denoising network, called BioKDN, to mitigate the negative influence caused by the noise and inconsistent semantics hiding in the KG.
+BioKDN designed both structure reliability learning and semantic smoothing modules to extract reliable structure and keep semantic relations consistent for robust DTI and DDI predictions.
+Our experiments on four datasets and contaminated KGs for DTI and DDI predictions demonstrate that BioKDN significantly outperforms several existing state-of-the-art methods.
 These results verify the robustness of our model against interaction noises.
-In the future, we plan to construct a new high-quality biomedical KG based on the end-to-end denoising model as the foundation for accelerating drug discovery.
+However, the semantic smoothing strategy of BioKDN is limited when applied to other domains for denoising.
+In the future, we will design a generalized denoising model based on KGs to remove noisy facts in the real world rather than just being irrelevant to downstream tasks.
+In addition, the effectiveness of reliable structure learning motivates us to design a robust relation discovery method for broader applications.
+Based on this, we can construct a high-quality and reliable biomedical KG as the foundation for accelerating drug discovery.